-Additionally, supplemental soil sampling was performed by Roux Environmental Engineering and Geology, D.P.C.
-(Roux) in December 2020 during the pre-application process for entry into the BCP.
-Soil analytical results indicate the presence of metals and PAHs with some concentrations exceeding regulatory standards (Unrestricted Use Soil Cleanup Objectives [UUSCOs] and Restricted Residential Soil Cleanup Objectives [RRSCOs].
-The soil sampling program also indicated the presence of historic fill containing construction demolition debris (e.g., brick, concrete).
+Roux also performed a shallow soil investigation in December 2020 to support the process for entry into the BCP.
+Soil borings indicated the presence of fill materials (e.g., brick and unsorted sand).
+Soil analytical results indicate the presence of metals (elevated barium and lead) and PAHs with some concentrations exceeding regulatory standards (Unrestricted Use Soil Cleanup Objectives [UUSCOs] and Restricted Residential Soil Cleanup Objectives [RRSCOs]).